Kaitlyn44/gitCourse/docs.md

 Look at one person.
 Their thoughts will be transmitted in your ear as sounds.
 The languages used are Spanish and English.

 Mind reading helmets are not legal in all areas.
-They are legal in the USA but not in Canada.
+They are legal in the USA but not in Canada!!!

+These changes are on the merge test branch.